 Air is an unstable gas which builds up pressure as it is worked (such as in a fork).
 Air pressure acts as a progressive spring and affects the entire range of fork travel.
 This means the fork action on your CRF will get stiffer during a race.
 For this reason, release built-up air pressure in the fork legs between motos.
-Be sure the fork is fully extended with the front tire off the ground when you release the pressure.
+Be sure the fork is fully extended with the front tyre off the ground when you release the pressure.

-The standard air pressure is 0 psi (0 kPa, 0 kgf/cm2).
+The standard air pressure is 0 kPa (0 kgf/cm2, 0 psi).
 You may relieve accumulated air pressure in the fork legs by using the pressure release screws.
 The front wheel should be off the ground before you release the pressure.
 The air pressure should be adjusted according to the altitude and outside temperature.

-- Place a workstand under the engine, so that the front wheel is off the ground.
-Do not adjust air pressure with the front wheel on the ground as this will give false pressure readings. - 2.
+- Place your CRF on an optional workstand or equivalent support with the front wheel off the ground.
+Do not adjust air pressure with the front wheel on the ground as this will give false pressure - 2.
 Remove the pressure release screw (1). - 3.
-Check that the O-rings (2) is in good condition. - 4.
-Install and tighten the pressure release screw to the specified torque:
+Check that the O-ring (2) is in good condition. - 4.
+Install the pressure release screw to the specified torque:

-1.0 lbf·ft (1.3 N·m, 0.1 kgf·m)
+1.2 N·m (0.1 kgf·m, 0.9 lbf·ft)